COGS Reports on Important Issues

 – Important to Note: No design work has begun yet.
 Public input will be part of the process to ensure that the final design aligns with the historic area and the Old Town Character Area Plan.

-– The expansion will provide over 200 additional parking spaces, benefiting the Farmers’ Market, the 85 new events planned for the Civic Center and Performing Arts, and the historic Old Town shops and restaurants.
+– The expansion will provide over 200 additional parking spaces, making space for the 85 new events planned for the Civic Center and Performing Arts, and the historic Old Town shops and restaurants.
 Currently, vendors rely on public street parking and some of the existing garage spaces.

 Despite the 6-1 vote to approve the Design Service Contract, Mayor Borowsky is campaigning for an alternative location for the garage.
 Flyers distributed at the Farmers’ Market made inaccurate claims.